Panama City, Florida: Industry

-Real estate

-In 2006, Panama City was named the best place to invest in real estate in the US by CNN's Business 2.0 magazine.

 Military

-Tyndall Air Force Base is east of the city.
-The HHT 1-153 CAV is stationed there.
-It is part of Florida Army National Guard's 53rd Infantry Brigade.
-The city is also home to the U.S. Navy's Naval Support Activity Panama City which is home to various research and training projects.
-The city is also approximately 100 miles south of Fort Rucker, Alabama, home to the US Army's Aviation Center of Excellence.
+Tyndall Air Force Base to the east, is undergoing a $5.3 billion rebuild to make it the "installation of the future" after Hurricane Michael hit the base in 2018.
+Naval Support Activity Panama City and Coast Guard Station Panama City are just over the Hathaway Bridge in Panama City Beach.
+The 153rd Cavalry Regiment, part of the Florida Army National Guard, is headquartered in Panama City with units throughout the panhandle.
+Panama City is also approximately 100 miles south of Fort Novosel, Alabama, home to the U.S. Army's Aviation Center of Excellence.

 Retail

 The city's main retail center was the Panama City Mall until it was permanently closed after Hurricane Michael.
-In August 2020, Panama City Mall released the plans to the mall.
-The plans for the mall includes a hotel, shops, and restaurants.
+In August 2020, owners of the Panama City Mall released plans to demolish the mall and build a new commercial complex.
+The plans included a hotel, shops, and restaurants.
+As of 2023, those plans have not come to fruition.
 Another local retail center is the Bay City Pointe, on FL 368 (locally known as 23rd St.).
 Pier Park, on the beach across the Hathaway Bridge spanning St. Andrews Bay, is a third local retail center.
-Others retail areas in the Panama City Metro are the 15th Street Shopping Strip (A area between Harrison Ave/US Highway 231 and Beck Ave/US Bus 98/State Road 390), 23rd Street Shopping Strip, Downtown Panama City, Historic St. Andrews, and Millville Historic District.
+Other retail areas in the Panama City Metro are the 15th Street Shopping Strip (An area between Harrison Ave/US Highway 231 and Beck Ave/US Bus 98/State Road 390), 23rd Street Shopping Strip, Downtown Panama City, Historic St. Andrews, and Millville Historic District.

-Hospitals

-The city has two hospitals, Ascension Sacred Heart Bay (known as Bay Medical Sacred Heart until Hurricane Michael destroyed a large portion of it) and HCA Florida Gulf Coast Medical Center.
+Education

+Panama City's public schools are operated by Bay District Schools.
+Charter schools include: